 1) Restricting access to abortion limits a woman's right to bodily autonomy and interferes with the patient and doctor relationship.
-The choice to end a pregnancy is often a serious and difficult decision, and should be left solely up to the woman, in consultation with her doctor and in accordance with her beliefs.
-The measure does not include any exceptions for risks to the woman's health or for a woman who has been the victim of rape or incest to obtain an abortion after 22 weeks.
+The choice to end a pregnancy is often a serious and difficult decision, and should be left solely up to the woman, in consultation with her doctor, to decide what is best for her.
+The measure does not include any exceptions to allow women who have been the victim of rape or incest to obtain an abortion after 22 weeks.
 In addition, it provides no exceptions for the detection of a serious fetal abnormality after 22 weeks, which may force women to carry a nonviable pregnancy to term.
-Every pregnancy is unique, and decisions related to pregnancy should not be arbitrarily limited by state government.
+Women, with the advice of a medical professional, should be able to seek an abortion, without arbitrary time limits enforced by state government.